Adarsh0711/Hybrid_Encryption/README.md

 # Hybrid_Encryption

-### About
-This project focuses on designing a secure encrypted chat application using Java.
-The system employs a hybrid cryptographic approach, integrating AES (Advanced Encryption Standard) and RSA (Rivest-Shamir-Adleman) to ensure data security.
-In this application, RSA is used to verify the intended recipient and securely transfer the AES key.
-The client encrypts the AES key using the recipient's public key with RSA and sends it to the server.
-The server then decrypts the AES key using its private key.
-Once the AES key is exchanged, it is used to encrypt and decrypt messages between users.
-RSA is utilized in Electronic Code Book (EBC) mode with a 1024-bit key, while AES uses a 128-bit key and is implemented with a dynamic key-based S-Box.
-This method ensures that messages are securely transmitted between users, protecting data from unauthorized access, alteration, or destruction.

-### Features

-Hybrid Cryptographic System: Utilizes both AES (Advanced Encryption Standard) and RSA (Rivest-Shamir-Adleman) for robust encryption.
+🔧 System Architecture Overview
+This project implements a secure, real-time chat application using a multithreaded client-server architecture in Java.
+The system is designed to ensure confidentiality, authenticity, and integrity of messages through a hybrid encryption approach combining RSA and AES with a dynamic key-based S-Box.

+🧠 Key Components
+Client Module
+Each client establishes a socket connection to the server and operates on a separate thread, enabling multiple users to send and receive messages simultaneously.
+The client is responsible for encrypting messages using AES and securely sending the AES key using RSA.

+Server Module
+The server listens for incoming client connections on a dedicated thread.
+For each client, a new thread is spawned to manage bidirectional encrypted communication.
+The server decrypts the AES key using its private RSA key and forwards encrypted messages to recipients.

+Encryption Layer

-Secure Key Exchange: Employs RSA for secure transmission of the AES key, ensuring that only the intended recipient can decrypt it.
+RSA (1024-bit, ECB mode): Used for user authentication and secure transmission of AES keys.
-Dynamic S-Box: Implements AES with a dynamic key-based S-Box for enhanced security.
+AES (128-bit): Handles message encryption and decryption.
+Enhanced with a custom dynamic S-Box for additional complexity and protection against cryptographic attacks.
-End-to-End Encryption: Ensures that all messages between users are encrypted and decrypted using AES, protecting the data during transmission.
-Public/Private Key Management: Uses RSA in Electronic Code Book (EBC) mode with a 1024-bit key for verifying recipients and transferring the AES key securely.
-User Authentication: RSA verifies the identity of users, ensuring that messages are sent to the correct recipient.
+🔐 Security Highlights
+Hybrid Cryptography: Combines the speed of symmetric encryption (AES) with the security of asymmetric encryption (RSA).
+Dynamic S-Box: Adds a unique, key-dependent transformation layer to AES, increasing resistance to differential and linear cryptanalysis.
+Multithreading: Supports multiple simultaneous connections and real-time messaging through concurrent threads for each client.
+End-to-End Encryption: Messages remain encrypted throughout the transmission path, accessible only to sender and intended recipient.

 ### Demo Pictures